manpan/manos-website/content/home/lab.md

 active = true  # Activate this widget? true/false
 weight = 15  # Order that this section will appear.

-title = "Cyber Risk Lab"
-subtitle = "Internet of Things and Security Centre"
+title = "Cyber Risk - Research Team" subtitle = "Internet of Things and Security Centre"

 [content]